Master’s in Healthcare Admin Schools in Maine

 With a MHA degree on your resume, you can apply for jobs in any of the four major sectors accessible to Healthcare Administration students.
 These sectors are policy organizations, insurance companies, medical equipment suppliers, and medical service providers.

 Even if you do not know where your future lies after earning your MHA, it is good to know about your post-graduation prospects.
-ONet states that healthcare administrators in Maine are projected to see a 13 percent increase between 2012 and 2022.
+Healthcare administrator jobs in Maine are projected to see a 9 percent increase between 2018 and 2028.

 Along with providing students with great access to influence jobs, a Master’s in Healthcare Administration is also good for your bank balance.
 It may cost money to attend the graduate program, but you will see a substantial rise in your paycheck after graduation.
-According to the Bureau of Labor Statistics date from May 2013, healthcare admin professionals in Maine earned on average $95,100 annually.
+Healthcare admin professionals in Maine earn on average $100,100 annually.

 To learn more about healthcare administration degree programs in Maine, simply request information from the schools below.
 Feel Free to request information from multiple schools in order to make a well-informed decision.